rehamAbass/class3/class3/PITCHME.md

 + For now, always put a `super` call as the first line of a constructor.

+---
+## A Complex Example

+Let's start with a simple class, that is intialized with an array, and has a method to sort it.

+Later, we will want to subclass it, and encounter some problems...

 ---?code=class3/src/SortedArray1.java&lang=java
 @[1-10](Constructor just copies the array.)